 You will be able to find more information underneath each walk on this ‘Walks around Ullapool’ page.
 A popup window will open up with more info, availability, price and times when we run this walk.

 We are offering some fantastic 1-day walking adventures.
 Ideal for those wanting to get out into the hills around Ullapool and further afield with a qualified mountain leader providing a safe and fun day out.

 Included is transport from Ullapool with meeting at 10 am at the Royal Hotel Ullapool car park.
-We offer another meeting point at the start of the walk for some walks.
+We offer another meeting point at the start of the walk for most walks.
 A lot of our walks are linear therefore two vehicles are a must with two drivers.
 We offer this and this is planned into our pricing.

 This walk takes you up the beautiful limestone valley of the Allt nan Uamh (Burn of the Caves) to the famous Bone Caves.
 Here the bones of bears, reindeer and wolves have been discovered.
 In past times, these majestic animals roamed in this part of the country.

 From the Caves, we make our way up towards the foot of Breabag, from here we turn north walking pathless towards Inchnadampfh.

 Another stunning limestone landscape opens up in front of us.
 The valley called Traligill named by the Norsemen, meaning valley of the Trolls.
 We explore this area which includes the impressive entrances of the largest cave system in Scotland and the whole area is surrounded by excellent mountain views.
 We finish this superb walk at the walker’s car park in Inchnadamph.